Word Meanings - LATENT - Book Publishers vocabulary database

 A plant which closes its flowers at midday; a kind of goat's beard.
 Dr. Prior. - SLUMBERER

-One who slumbers; a sleeper. - RETIRER
+One who slumbers; a sleeper. - SLEEPLESS

 A secretary who is subordinate to the chief secretary; an assistant secretary; as, an undersecretary of the Treasury. - SUBOBSCURELY